Rebecca is a bubbly freelance journalist who writes about tech, business and lifestyle.

 You should first ask your work if they can provide anything for you, such as a desk or the right chair; if you don't ask for it, you don't get it.

-Are You Using Your Morning in a Way That Benefits You?
+2. Use Your Morning in a Way That Benefits You

 Now that your space is established, turning back to yourself is the next step.
 You’ve most likely heard about the benefits of having a morning routine, but have you actually established one for yourself?